Business Metrics¶

 segments |

-List of alias.segment_name |
+List of <semantic_name>.<segment_name> |

-Predefined filters from semantic models |
+Predefined filters from semantic models.
+Qualified-ref strings only; no named form. |

 description |

-String | Human-readable explanation of the metric |
+String | Human-readable explanation of the metric. |

 owner |

-String | Team or person responsible for the metric |
+String | Team or person responsible for the metric. |

 tags |

-List of strings | Categorization labels for discovery |
+List of strings | Categorization labels for discovery.
+See Naming rules for the allowed pattern. |

 terms |